 - Rainbow Rowell's novel Fangirl has received many glowing reviews, some from self-professed fangirls.
 Alyssa Rosenberg however took issue with its surface portrayal of the protagonist's fannish life.
 "You can tell terrific and compelling stories about online relationships...there’s real space for a novel that places fan culture at the center of the action, and specifically, women’s engagement with fan culture.
 Fangirl has Cath writing slash fan fiction, and has some engagement with the sex she writes as opposed to the physical contact she experiences in the real world, as well as the phenomenon of fan fiction authors moving on to create worlds and characters of their own...People like Cath don’t just turn to fandom and online communities because they’re damaged or scared...Fandom deserves a novel that doesn’t treat it like a pale substitute for life, when fan communities can be such a major component of it."

 - Perhaps Cath just needed an offline friend to join her in online fandom?
 Nerd Bastards provided a list of what not-to-do when recruiting for a fandom though, including "Making Everything About the Relationship About the Fandom", "Not Being Open or Receptive to Their Fandom" and "Not Seeing, or Accepting the Signs That They Don’t Like Your Fandom."

-What sports fandom stories do you have to tell?
-Write about them on Fanlore!
+What fandom dos and don'ts have you come across?
+Write about it on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.